The number of cases of measles in the United States exceeds 700 cases in six states. Here's what you need to know - ExBulletin

 Measles first infects the airways and then spreads throughout the body, causing high fever, runny nose, cough, red, watery eyes and rashes.

-Most children recover from measles, but infections are Dangerous complications Pneumonia, blindness, swelling of the brain, death, etc.
+Most children recover from measles, but infections can lead to dangerous complications such as pneumonia, blindness, swelling of the brain, and death.

 How can you treat measles?